By Alex Tuggle L.Ac.

 Your body can handle a great deal of environmental toxins and pollutants, thanks to your body’s built in detoxification and blood filtration systems, found in your lymphatic vessels, Liver, Kidneys and digestive system.
 However, many of these metabolic pathways and organ functions can become overwhelmed at a certain point, known as “the breaking point”.

 We can all use a little help some time.
 Sometimes our internal organs, such as our liver, brain and endocrine glands, are the same.
-If there are too many environmental toxins trying to be released through the liver at one time, all of your liver’s enzyme pathways can become overextended, leading to nutrient deficiencies, or a breakdown some where in the metabolic systems that make sure your Glutathione production is adequate for binding up the many different environmental toxins, heavy metals and chemicals that are infiltrating our bodies and our blood through our environment, water, air and food.
+If there are too many environmental toxins trying to be released through the liver at one time, all of your liver’s enzyme pathways can become overloaded, leading to nutrient deficiencies, or a breakdown some where in the metabolic systems that make sure antioxidants, such as Glutathione are being produced in large enough quantities to bind up the large numbers environmental toxins, heavy metals and chemicals that are bio-accummulating in our bodies, blood and soft tissue storage sites.

 Your body is smart enough to get these poisons out of the blood stream as quickly as possible, and if your Liver is unable to filter these toxins out of the blood quickly enough, then your organ tissues, muscles, joints, and even brain tissues will act like sponges and store these toxins in a way that keeps them from circulating through the blood stream.